IamBc/ShortUrl/README.md

 # ShortUrl

 Yet another URL shortening service.
 Coming with a simple (web) interface, JSON REST API and capable of serving thousands of requests per second per core.
+The design allows the app to be put on several severs behind a load balancer.

 ## Installation